Career Trends for 2009

 President Obama and his appointees are united in their plans to increase the size of government, especially in mass transit, alternative energy, supervised economic rescues and regulation of financial markets, and education (Head Start, inner-city schools, community colleges).
 The growth will be in federal government; states and municipalities will have a harder time raising money.

-Likely hot jobs within the niches above include project analyst, program analyst, management analyst, accountant, economist and software engineer (especially those with a compliance background).
+Career implications: Likely hot jobs within the niches above include project analyst, program analyst, management analyst, accountant, economist and software engineer (especially those with a compliance background).
 Government moves slowly, so it can take many months to land a position.

 Meanwhile, the private sector will shrink as a percentage of gross domestic product.
 For many workers, private-sector employment will be less desirable than government work because companies will tighten their belts further to respond to ever increasing global competition and impositions on business advocated by President Obama and the new Congress -- for example, increased taxes and regulations, mandated paid family leave and sick days, further jumps in the minimum wage, and increased legal rights for workers.